codewithwalke/wcb_sec/README.md

 # wcb_sec
 Names of women's college basketball players in SEC 2024-2025 season

-I created code that will randomly select women's basketball players so people can become knowledgeable of all players.
+I developed a program that randomly selects women's basketball players, allowing users to enhance their knowledge of all athletes in the league.